Opens an external site in a new window

 🏡 Why Self‑Host Fonts? #

 Typically, you will get most benefit from self-hosting if your site is hosted on a CDN, like Netlify or Cloudflare.
 This will let your user download the fonts from a server closer to them, often referred to as ‘the edge’.
-As well as self-hosting we look at optimising the shipped fonts, removing characters that aren’t used on the page.
-On top we see how you can avoid a flash of invisible text (FOIT).
+As well as self-hosting, we look at optimizing the shipped fonts, removing characters that aren’t used on the page.
+On top, we see how you can avoid a flash of invisible text (FOIT).
 We keep the full font set as a fallback, since although Astro builds static sites, you can add dynamic content, and want to make sure that content also appears in your chosen font.

 📹 Astro Self‑Hosted Fonts Workflow: Video #